Ice Warrior: The Seeds of Death

-1970s and scrapped re-appearances
+1970s and scrapped reappearances

-Following the eighth season's focus on Earth-based encounters with antagonist the Master, the production team wanted to return to stories featuring the Doctor fighting "monsters" for the show's ninth season.
+Following the eighth season's focus on Earth-based encounters with antagonist the Master, the production team wanted to return to stories featuring the Doctor fighting monsters for the show's ninth season.
 Many past alien species were considered for returns, including the Ice Warriors.
 Hayles submitted two scripts in 1971 for this season, one of which had the Ice Warriors using a "Z-Beam" device to turn humans into mindless zombies to do their bidding.
-Dicks was unimpressed; at a brain-storming session he, Hayles and Barry Letts created the concept for The Curse of Peladon, with Hayles coming up with the idea of the Ice Warriors having become peaceful instead of acting as antagonists.
-To deceive audiences and play on their expectations, Hayles planted clues throughout The Curse of Peladons script to make audiences think the Ice Warriors were the serial's antagonists when they in fact were not.
+Dicks was unimpressed; at a brainstorming session, he, Hayles, and producer Barry Letts created the concept for The Curse of Peladon, with Hayles coming up with the idea of the Ice Warriors having become peaceful instead of acting as antagonists.
+To deceive audiences and play on their expectations, Hayles planted clues throughout The Curse of Peladons script to make viewers initially think the Ice Warriors were the serial's antagonists.